pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-## What i don't like

-What I don't like about this is that the file not found error isn't too bad to figure out. things like keyerrors and value errors are more amorphous. so this could be an OYO 2

-and we could work through a index error or a key error instead?
-Becuase in that case they may want to return a default value or something else....

-+++ {"editable": true, "slideshow": {"slide_type": ""}}

 :::{admonition} Part 1 - What happens when your code can't find the data?
 :class: attention